Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST)

 Population:

-This study used a subsample from Young et al. (2016).
+The study used the same sample as Young et al. (2016).
 The purpose of the study was to investigate the relationship between maternal and adolescent depressive symptoms.
 Participants were randomly assigned to Interpersonal Psychotherapy–Adolescent Skills Training (IPT-AST) or enhanced group counseling (GC).
 Measures utilized include the Center for Epidemiologic Studies-Depression Scale (CES-D), and the Schedule for Affective Disorders and Schizophrenia for School-Age Children (K-SADS-PL).
 Results indicate that initial levels of maternal and adolescent symptoms were positively associated.
 Additionally, maternal symptoms improved across the two-year period.
-Maternal and adolescent outcomes were related across time: as adolescents improved in our study, their mothers also improved.
-Limitations include the study utilized self-report data only and did not allow for the testing of causality in the relationship between mother-youth depression.
+Across both interventions, there was a significant decrease in maternal depressive symptoms from baseline to 6-month follow-up.
+Although IPT-AST youth showed significantly greater improvement in depressive symptoms and overall functioning in the short term, GC youth continued to show decreases in depressive symptoms and relatively stable overall functioning during the long-term follow-up, whereas IPT-AST youth showed a nonsignificant increase in depressive symptoms and a small but statistically significant worsening in functioning from 6 to 24 months.
+Maternal and adolescent outcomes were related across time; as adolescents improved, their mothers also improved.
+Limitations include the study utilized self-report data only, and did not allow for the testing of causality in the relationship between mother-youth depression.

 Jones, J. D., Gallop, R., Gillham, J. E., Mufson, L., Farley, A. M., Kanine, R., & Young, J. F. (2021).
 The depression prevention initiative: Mediators of Interpersonal Psychotherapy–Adolescent Skills Training.
 Journal of Clinical Child & Adolescent Psychology, 50(2), 202–214. https://doi.org/10.1080/15374416.2019.1644648

-This study used the sample from Young et al. (2016).
+The study used the same sample as Young et al. (2016).
 The purpose of the study was to examine interpersonal mediators of Interpersonal Psychotherapy–Adolescent Skills Training (IPT-AST).
 Participants were randomly assigned to receive either IPT-AST or group counseling (GC).
 Measures utilized include the Network of Relationships Inventory–Short Form, the Conflict Behavior Questionnaire, the Social Adjustment Scale–Self-Report (SAS-SR), the Center for Epidemiologic Studies–Depression Scale (CES-D), and the Children’s Global Assessment Scale.
 Results indicate that at postintervention, youth in IPT-AST had lower depressive symptoms and higher overall functioning scores than youth in GC.
 Improvements in adolescent romantic functioning, reductions in peer conflict, and improvements in a factor score reflecting mother–adolescent conflict and difficulties in family functioning emerged as significant mediators.
 However, the effects of the intervention on change in the mediators were not statistically significant.
 Limitations include reliance on self-report measures, internal consistency of the SAS-SR subscales was low, and lack of follow-up.
-Note: Since this study did not include a broader target population than specified in the Depression Treatment (Child & Adolescent) topic area definition and focused on prevention, this study was not used in the rating/review process.

 Additional References